VividCortex/go-database-sql-tutorial/README.md

 ```

 Under the hood, `db.Query()` actually prepares, executes, and closes a prepared statement.
 That's three round-trips to the database.
 If you're not careful, you can triple the number of database interactions your application makes!
 Some drivers can avoid this in specific cases with an addition to `database/sql` in Go 1.1, but not all drivers are smart enough to do that.
 Caveat Emptor.

+Statements are like results: they claim a connection and should be closed.
+It's idiomatic to `defer stmt.Close()` if the prepared statement `stmt` should not have a lifetime beyond the scope of the function.
+If you don't, it'll reserve a connection from the pool.

 Single-Row Queries
 ==================